 Before moving on to scaling, this module starts with a document detailing the dangers of scaling a product and what you should do before you scale, especially so you don’t get hit with too many chargebacks.
 Make sure you thoroughly read through this so that you don’t deal with too many headaches later on.

-Next is a two-part video series on how to transition from PPE to WC, with downloadable PDFs of the documents used in the videos to view at your own leisure.
+Next is a two-part video series on PPE-WC transitioning, with downloadable PDFs of the documents used in the videos available.

-Following these videos are a couple more videos on duplicating your ads, and how to scale to look-a-like audiences both within the US and outside of the US – these are the people you’ll generally see the best results with!
+Following these videos are a couple more videos on duplicating your ads, and how to scale to look-a-like audiences both within the US (and beyond).
+These are the people you’ll generally see the best results with!

 Then the module concludes with another document detailing Tristan’s methods for further scaling.